 - Before the dough is quite doubled, preheat the oven to 350F, with the rack in the middle.
 NOT CONVECTION.
 Convection setting actually inhibits your bread from springing up well when baked!

 - When dough is sufficiently doubled, slide into the oven and set timer for 20 minutes.
 After 20 minutes, turn pans around.
 Bake another 5-10 minutes more.
 (If your oven runs hot, check after 5 minutes.)

 - Because ovens vary, I always suggest taking your bread's internal temperature with an instant read thermometer.
 It should be over 180F, usually in the area of 190F.
 If its over 180F you're good, it will continue to rise a bit after you take it out of the oven.

 - When the internal temperature is right, take it out of the oven, leave the loaves in the pans, and set a timer for 10 minutes.
 When the timer goes off, take the bread out of the pans.
 This 10 minute rest helps the sides and bottom of the loaves stay softer.

-- If you plan to eat the whole loaf in one sitting, you can cut into it while its still hot.
+- If you plan to eat the whole loaf in one sitting, you can cut into it while it's still hot.
 Otherwise let it sit at least an hour, ideally until room temp, until you cut into it.
-The "crumb" of the bread is still setting up and if you cut into it, it releases the steam thats doing so, and causes your bread to get a bit gummier as its cools.
+The "crumb" of the bread is still setting up and if you cut into it, it releases the steam that's doing so, and causes your bread to get a bit gummier as it cools.

 - You can also make this into buns!
 Instead of shaping into loaves, shape into golf ball sized buns for dinner buns or double that, and flattened out a bit for hamburger buns.